 The fair valuation of the financial assets of the Company is considered a key area of focus in our audit due to the use of significant quantitative unobservable inputs in computing the market value of these financial assets.
 The Company has unquoted equity securities classified as Financial Assets at Fair Value through Other Comprehensive Income (FVOCI).
-The fair value of the financial assets is determined using the market approach - price/book value and net asset valuation approach.
+The fair value of the financial assets is determined using the market approach - price-to-earnings and price-to-book value approach.

-The fair value of the Company's financial assets at FVOCI amounted to P38,142,260 and P34,531,079 as of December 31, 2022 and 2021, respectively.
+The fair value of the Company's financial assets at FVOCI amounted to P44,660,048 as of December 31, 2023.